yiisoft/db/UPGRADE.md

 and the following changes were made:

 - `getName()` method can return `string` or `null`;
-- `getPhpType()` method must return `string` PHP type of the column which used for generating related model properties;
 - `withName(string|null $name)` method is added;
 - `check(string|null $check)` method is added;
 - `getCheck()` method is added;